Private Tour of South Africa

 Extending into the Atlantic, the rugged Cape Peninsula marks the southwesternmost point of the African continent.
 It features pristine white-sand beaches met by craggy mountains interspersed with quaint little coastal towns.
 Cape Point and the Cape of Good Hope can be found along the southern end of this spectacularly scenic peninsula, while the northern tip is crowned by the world-famous Table Mountain which towers over the city of Cape Town.
 Visitors can look forward to a wide selection of activities including: hopping on a boat ride to Seal Island from Hout Bay, exploring the magnificent Cape of Good Hope Nature Reserve, and viewing the colony of African penguins on Boulders Beach in Simon’s Town.
 Don’t miss the opportunity to take in the breathtaking views from the top of Table Mountain.

-Resting at the foot of the Boland Mountains, the Cape Winelands is renowned for producing some of the world’s finest wines.
-The breathtakingly beautiful landscape boasts incredible mountain scenery and numerous luxury wine farms laden with vineyards stretching across lush fertile valleys.
-Visitors can look forward to a variety of wonderful activities including: exploring a collection of historic little hamlets and towns dotting the countryside, sampling a wide selection of world-class wine at a historic Cape Dutch farmstead as well as many other wine estates; and enjoying a network of hiking and biking trails traversing the picturesque landscape.
-While the wine is undoubtedly the highlight of the region, visitors can also enjoy a meal at some of the country’s best restaurants offering delicious food and wine pairings.
+Resting at the feet of the Boland Mountains in South Africa’s Western Cape Province, the Cape Winelands area is renowned for producing some of the world’s finest wines.
+The breathtakingly beautiful landscape boasts incredible mountain scenery and an impressive list of luxury wine farms, stretching across lush fertile valleys.
+Visitors can look forward to a variety of wonderful activities.
+Explore a collection of historic little hamlets and towns dotting the countryside, sample a wide selection of world-class wine at historic Cape Dutch farmsteads and other wine estates; and make your way through a sublime network of hiking and biking trails.
+The culinary scene here is world-class and constantly improving; visitors who don’t drink alcohol will enjoy discovering this destination as part of a ‘food tour’ - numerous superb restaurants are on offer.

 Situated in the heart of the Cape Winelands, Paarl boasts an array of cultural and historical attractions and is surrounded by some spectacular nature reserves.
 Paarl was named after the huge granite dome of rock, which overlooks the town founded in 1690.
 The famous 11-kilometre-long Main Street features the Strooidak Church, Die Oude Pastorie Museum and the Patriot Building.
 The beautiful homestead of Labories in Main Street was bought by KWV.
 The KWV cellar complex is the largest in the world, covering an area of 22 hectares.
 The magnificent Cathedral Cellar, with its barrel-vaulted roof and large carved red wine vats is spectacular and depicts the history of the Cape’s wine industry.
 Visitors can enjoy a wide selection of activities including: wine tasting, scenic fynbos hikes, cycling, sampling local cuisine and much more.